SharepointDesigns/documentation/spd-documentation/docs/design-1/design-1-subpages/installation.md

 ## 🧹 Uninstall Guide

-Follow the steps below to uninstall the **Intranet Design 1 SubPages by SharePoint Designs** app from your SharePoint site:
+Follow the steps below to uninstall the **Intranet Design 1 Sub Pages by SharePoint Designs** app from your SharePoint site:

 1. Go to your SharePoint site and click on **Site Contents** from the left side navigation or the settings menu.
-2. Find **Intranet Design 1 SubPages by SharePoint Designs** in the list of installed apps.
+2. Find **Intranet Design 1 Sub Pages by SharePoint Designs** in the list of installed apps.
 3. Click the three dots (···) next to the app name and select **"Remove"**.
 4. If prompted to switch to the **Classic Experience**, follow the prompt to proceed.
 5. In the Classic Experience, hover over the app again, click the three dots (···), and then click **Remove** to finalize the uninstallation.